 As all matter is essentially energy at the quantum level, it makes perfect sense that our biology uses photonic energy in something akin to a nutrient.
 Much like a plant, our skin cells and eyes possess the ability to absorb and convert sunlight into usable forms.
-Our very health depends on it.
+Our very health depends on this activity.

 Light is what sets our circadian rhythms.
-Without light you begin to fall away from the natural light/dark cycle of our planet.
+Without light, you begin to fall away from the natural light/dark cycle of our planet.
 This, of course, means disruptions in our sleep patterns that will affect our health and potentially lead to a negative feedback loop if it is not corrected with appropriate action.

-The circadian clock is entirely dependent on light (though some people point to the fact that grounding ourselves to the planets natural negative ion field also plays a role with this).
-It is controlled by the Suprachiasmatic Nucleus, a 20,000 patch of cells in the hypothalamus that receives light signals from the ganglions cells located in the optic nerve.
+The circadian clock is entirely dependent on light (though some people point to the fact that grounding ourselves to the Earths natural negative ion field also plays a role with this).
+It is controlled by the Suprachiasmatic Nucleus, a patch of 20,000 cells in the hypothalamus that receives light signals from the ganglions cells located in the optic nerve.
 It directly controls many aspects of the body that make you feel ‘awake’ like body temperature and bathing the brain in a cocktail of neurotransmitters that promote the arousal state (not the one you are thinking of).

 Perhaps you know that taking melatonin helps people get to sleep.
 Many people will know this but why this works is another matter entirely.
-First we must understand the point of melatonin.
+First, we must understand the point of melatonin.
 Our bodies are very adaptable beings and contain many overlapping systems that can back up one that fails.
 This is the beauty of the fine evolution life has undergone to ensure the passage of genes from one generation to the next at all possible cost.

-Melatonin is the signal to the body that the night is upon us.
+Melatonin is the signal to the body that night is upon us.
 Its production only begins in the absence of light which is monitored by those photosensitive retinal ganglion cells located in our optic nerve already mentioned.
 These cells contain a light-sensitive pigment called melanopsin (which has nothing to do with melatonin) that detect blue-light levels.
-Blue-light is normally good but as will be discussed later, our society’s overuse of it is severely disrupting our sleep patterns (3).
+Blue-light is usually good but as will be discussed later, our society’s overuse of it is severely disrupting our sleep patterns (3).

 Our history extends many thousands of generations into the past and most of that time we slept under the stars in the blackness of night and woke with the first rays of the sun.
-In the limited time that we have had around the clock lighting, our biology has not changed.
+Thus, in the limited time that we have had around the clock lighting, our biology has not changed.
 We are creatures of the sun while on Earth, journeying to other places in our dreams when the darkness descends.

 But the story is never that simple.
 Perhaps the strangest thing about melatonin is that nocturnal animals also produce it but only at night when they are wide awake (3).
 This means the direct relationship between this neurotransmitter and sleep continues to be a mystery.